 Field trip days were always our favorite when we were a kid and now it’s our job to plan the field trips for our kids!
 Whether you’re a teacher, PTA member or home-schooler here are some great places to take students on a field trip this school year!

-Blake’s Orchard + Cider Mill and Blake’s Big Apple School Tours are offered in September and October and allow kids a chance to get fresh air and fresh food!
-Students see an operating farm, pick their own apples, interact with other and have fun in our Barnyard Funland.
-School tours include wagon or train ride, each cild to pick 5 apples, cider, donuts and unlimited access to our Barnyard Funland.
+Blake Farms (Armada + South Lyon) offers fresh air and fresh food!
+Students see an operating farm, pick their own apples, interact with animals and have fun in our Barnyard Funland.
+School tours include wagon or train ride, each child gets to pick 5 apples, enjoy cider + donuts and unlimited access to our Barnyard Funland.

 Tinker, build, fly and play!
-The Michigan Science Center exhibits teach kids about STEM, Health, and Space.
-Let the kids explore the museum and then space during a planetarium show.
+The Michigan Science Center (Detroit) exhibits teach kids about engineering, health, and space.
+Let the kids explore the museum and enjoy a live demonstration on the Science Stage.

 Legoland Discovery Center offers great space for creativity and S.T.E.A.M. learning.
 Kids can build structures, create cars to race and more – all in one awesome play space.